ericlau00/softdev-work/17_d3/README.md

    - Record notable observations, questions, predictions.
    - Move your better/merged index.html to d3_n00b.html in root of new work folder.
    - Note anything notable via comments.
+   - Create a notes.txt file in root of this workshop dir for rest of assignment.
 3. With your buddy, peruse this: d3js.org
    - Bookmark it.
    - Read through the transition section, and mimic the transition code in your d3_noob.html file.